 \section{Introduction}

 The enumeration of lozenge tilings of a region on a triangular lattice has received much attention during the last three decades.
-In particular, people have tried to find regions whose number of lozenge tilings is expressed as a simple product formula.
-In [3], Ciucu defined a structure called a \textit{fern}, which is an arbitrary string of triangles of alternating orientations that touch at corners and are lined up along a common axis.
-He considered a hexagon with a fern removed from its center and proved that the ratio of the number of lozenge tilings of two such regions is given by a simple product formula.
+In particular, people tried to find regions whose number of lozenge tilings is expressed as a simple product formula.
+In [3], Ciucu considered an arbitrary string of triangles of alternating orientations that touch at corners and are lined up along a common axis.
+Then, he considered a hexagon with the triangles removed from its center and proved that the ratio of the number of lozenge tilings of two such regions is given by a simple product formula.
 In [4], Ciucu proved that the ratio of the number of centrally symmetric lozenge tilings of two such regions is also given by a simple product formula.
 In particular, he showed that the ratio for the centrally symmetric lozenge tilings is equal to the square root of the ratio for the total number of lozenge tilings.
 From this observation, he conjectured that this square root phenomenon holds in a more general setting.

 Recently, Lai and Rohatgi [11] found and proved a shuffling theorem for lozenge tilings of doubly-dented hexagons, generalizing the work of Ciucu [3].
 Later, Lai showed that similar theorems also exist for reflectively symmetric tilings [9] and centrally symmetric tilings [10].
 In [10], he generalized the work of Ciucu and proved Ciucu's Conjecture in [4].
 The proofs in [10] and [11] were based on Kuo's graphical condensation method (more precisely, Kuo's original recurrence from [8] for [11] and Ciucu's extension from [4] for [10]).